 Estimated Price: $15 to $60

-My Review: This is another pair of awesome, kickass tactical pants from Propper.
+My Review: This is another pair of great tactical pants from Propper.
 Coming in at around $45.00, they are a bit more expensive than some other offerings listed here, but they are worth every penny.
 These are kind of built to obscure the idea of being tactical while still offering many of our favorite tactical-like attributes.

 They have a subdued style so that you can wear them in just about any scenario, even with a shirt and tie if need be.
 They come in a variety of colors common to tactical pants, including black, brown, sand/beige, charcoal, khaki, and olive.
 If you are looking for a pair of tactical pants that don’t look like tactical pants but will perform in extreme environments, the Propper Revtac style may be the one for you.